oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-operations/helidon-operations.md

 We can see that this request was a lot faster at 1.8761 seconds

-  19.Click on the trace row zipkin will display the full details of our trace.
+  19.Click on the `Show` on the trace row zipkin will display the full details of our trace.

   ![zipkin-trace-details](images/zipkin-trace-details.png)